chickenPopcorn/EqEq/notes/language-reference-manual.md

 while ( expression ) statement
 ```

-The substatement is executed repeatedly so long as the value of the expression
+The sub-statement is executed repeatedly so long as the value of the expression
 remains non-zero.

 #### Break Statement